ballerina-platform/module-ballerinax-hubspot.crm.object.leads/ballerina/Package.md

 Within app developer accounts, you can create developer test accounts to test apps and integrations without affecting any real HubSpot data.

-**_These accounts are only for development and testing purposes.
-In production you should not use Developer Test Accounts._**
+> **Note:** These accounts are only for development and testing purposes.
+In production you should not use Developer Test Accounts.

 1. Go to Test Account section from the left sidebar.